AzusaKe/Halo/README.md

 ./gradlew build
 ```

-The compiled JAR will be at `build/libs/halo-0.1.0.jar`.
+The compiled JAR file will be at `build/libs/halo-0.1.0.jar`.

 <a id="run-tests"></a>